collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Announcing TacoFancy

-I want to tell you how I got started with open-source contribution, which is a bit unconventional and might show you that there are many ways to get involved.
+I want to tell you how I got started with open-source contribution, which I think will show you there are many ways to get involved.

-I first signed up for GitHub on April 18, 2013.
+I first signed up for GitHub in April 2013.
 But my account sat unused for months.
 I didn't know how to get started.

 7 months later, I happened to be looking at Twitter.
 I saw a tweet from a man named Dan Sinker who works in journalism and web development.
 He had made a really delicious Mexican meal and he and a few other people had decided to start a project on GitHub to share Mexican recipes.